 Using the Hashtag Challenge Plus feature, it is also possible to connect products to specific hashtags – a way of combination of the two advertising methods.
 Another increasingly popular format is in-video ads: short ads that play in between video clips.
 As with much other advertising, this type of ad can be experienced as intrusive, and may be ignored by the user with a simple swipe.

 Even though TikTok perhaps isn’t yet the most obvious channel for everyone, it is a great idea to keep an eye on this emerging platform.
 Things change in a hurry, and to keep up with the digital media landscape today, it’s important to continuously evaluate what channels and strategies to use to remain relevant to intended target audiences.
 In the short run, TikTok is of course mostly of interest for brands aimed at a somewhat younger target audience, since those people easily can be reached right there.

-Julia is part of the sales team as Sales Developer, and loves to find new business opportunities in new industries.
+Julia is part of the sales team and she loves to find new business opportunities in new industries.
 She spends all her time reading about and trying new skin care products.
 If there’s something she doesn’t know about skin care, it’s not worth knowing.